toomasv/learning/drawing/readme.md

 on-over [s/3: event/offset]
 ```

 Oops!
-This has two flaws: 1) again, we didn't specify we need to set `s/3` when `box` figure is selected, and 2) currently it captures all mouse movements over canvas
+This has two flaws: 1) again, we didn't specify we need to set `s/3` only when `box` figure is selected, and
+2) currently it captures all mouse movements over canvas
 but we need to capture these movements only if left-button is down.
 Let's correct it:

 ```